Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3WDeVbpr30g.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Do we intend to add rain/storms ?
 https://www.youtube.com/watch?v=3WDeVbpr30g
-This question was possibly duplicated with a more recent answer: [December 7th, 2021 Livestream Q&A: Will there be any kind of Weather in the future?](./yt-lvjgk5seKGc.md) [https://www.youtube.com/watch?v=lvjgk5seKGc](https://www.youtube.com/watch?v=lvjgk5seKGc)
+This question was possibly duplicated with a more recent answer: [December 14th, 2021 Livestream Q&A: Will we ever have a Weather System?](./yt-V82DdkFIwNE.md) [https://www.youtube.com/watch?v=V82DdkFIwNE](https://www.youtube.com/watch?v=V82DdkFIwNE)

 ### Topics